 About

 Hello, I am Hsiang-Chih Hwang (黃翔致).
 I am a postdoc fellow at the Institute for Advanced Study.
-My research interest covers the formation and the evolution of binary stars, white dwarfs (and their binaries), Milky Way dynamics, active galactic nuclei, binary quasars, and the variability in the sky.
-I received my Ph.D. degree in astronomy from Johns Hopkins University in 2021.
+My research interest is to squeeze the information out of the astrophysical data using rigorous statistical methods and machine learning, with subjects covering the formation and the evolution of binary stars, triple stars (three-body systems), white dwarfs (and their binaries), Milky Way dynamics, active galactic nuclei, binary quasars, and the variability in the sky.
+I received my Ph.D. in astrophysics from Johns Hopkins University in 2021.
 Before I came to JHU in 2016, I got my Bachelor's degree in Physics and Electrical Engineering at National Taiwan University.
 I am a coffee and milk tea lover.
 In my spare time, I like hiking, traveling, and playing badminton.

 Research